dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/capture_attribute.rst

 .. figure:: /images/modeling_geometry-nodes_attribute_capture-attribute_node.png
    :align: right

-   Capture Attribute Node
+   Capture Attribute node.

 The *Capture Attribute* node stores the result of a field on a geometry, and outputs the data as a node socket so it can be used by other nodes.

 Inputs